-A quick answer is that you can still pursue a divorce in Tennessee even if your spouse is in jail.
+Anyone seeking a divorce must serve papers on the incarcerated spouse through their attorney, private process server, or county sheriff.
 One of the obstacles to overcome is proper service.
 A defendant in a divorce action has to receive proper service in order for a judge to grant the divorce.
-The facility must ensure proper service of divorce documents.
+The state facility must ensure proper service of divorce documents.
 Considering factors like inmate transfer, this may take more time than a typical service of process.

 You still have to meet the residency requirements.
 These require that at least one party have residency in Tennessee at least six months prior to filing.
 The divorce may be filed in any county where either spouse resides.
-If your spouse is in jail in the state of Tennessee and you reside in Tennessee, then you may file in the county where you reside.
+If your spouse is in jail or prison in the state of Tennessee and you reside in Tennessee, then you may file in the county where you reside.

-WHAT THE LAW SAYS
+WHAT THE TENNESSEE LAW SAYS

 Tennessee has a statute that determines when nonresidents are subject to the jurisdiction of Tennessee Courts.
-The Tennessee long-arm statute is codified at Tennessee Code Annotated Section 20-2-214 and states in pertinent part states:
+The Tennessee long-arm statute is codified in Tennessee Code Annotated Section 20-2-214 and states in pertinent part states:

 Persons who are nonresidents of this state and residents of this state who are outside the state and cannot be personally served with process within this state are subject to the jurisdiction of the courts of this state as to any action or claim for relief arising from: (1) The transaction of any business within this state… (3) The ownership or possession of any interest in property located within this state;… (5) Entering into a contract for services to be rendered or for materials to be furnished in this state;… (6) Any basis not inconsistent with the constitution of this state or of the United States; (7) Any action of divorce, annulment or separate maintenance where the parties lived in the marital relationship within this state, notwithstanding one party’s subsequent departure from this state, as to all obligations arising for alimony, custody, child support or marital dissolution agreement, if the other party to the marital relationship continues to reside in this state.

-This leaves room for a number of scenarios.
-If the parties resided in Tennessee as a married couple and one party continues to reside in Tennessee, then Tennessee has jurisdiction.
+- If the parties resided in Tennessee as a married couple and one party continues to reside in Tennessee, then Tennessee has jurisdiction.
 You can file for divorce in Tennessee if you and your spouse have lived in the state for at least six months.

 If you need a divorce and have a spouse that is in jail, please give us a call.